Siaaaaaa1/DIVA-GRPO/README.md

 ## 🏃‍♂️ Training

 We provide example scripts to launch the training process using Ray and vLLM.
-To train Qwen2.5-VL-7B with the DIVA-GRPO algorithm, please update the paths in the script and run:
+To train **Qwen2.5-VL-7B-Instruct** with the DIVA-GRPO algorithm, please update the paths in the script and run:

 ```bash
 bash examples/main_exp/ZSCORENORM_WAN_RRBLOCAL_RRBGLOBAL_5000_k=0.1.sh

 ```

-### Key Hyperparameters
+### Key Hyperparameters Configuration

-* `k=0.1`: The sensitivity parameter for difficulty-weighted scaling.
+* `trainer.weighted_advantage_k=0.1`: The sensitivity parameter for difficulty-weighted scaling (Found to be optimal in ablations).
-* `Z-Score Norm`: Applies batch-level z-score normalization separately to local and global advantages.
+* `Z-Score Norm`: Applies batch-level z-score normalization separately to local and global advantages (`ZSCORENORM_WAN`).
-* `RRB-Rescaling`: Reward-Range-Based Rescaling prevents inflated advantages from minor reward differences.
+* `RRB-Rescaling`: Reward-Range-Based Rescaling prevents inflated advantages from minor reward differences (`RRBLOCAL_RRBGLOBAL`).

 ---